shaneholloman/markdown-moose/dev/development.md

 1. Changes not appearing:

-   - Ensure you ran `npm run compile`
+   - Ensure you ran `pnpm run compile`
    - Reload the Extension Development Host window

 2. Plugin not loading: